nextcloud/documentation/admin_manual/maintenance/upgrade.rst

    of your current installation.
 For example, if your current ownCloud is installed in ``/var/www/owncloud/`` you could create a new directory called ``/var/www/owncloud2/``
-3. Stop your web server.
+3. Stop your Web server.

-Apache 2 is the recommended server for ownCloud (see :doc:`../release_notes` for recommended setups and supported platforms.)
+Apache 2 is the recommended server for ownCloud (see :doc:`../installation/system_requirements` for recommended setups and supported platforms.)

   +-----------------------+-----------------------------------------+
   | Operating System      | Command (as root)                       |